PrasadK97/Q-A-using-BERT-and-BART/README.md

 ### Retrieval and Question Answering
-The qa_pipeline.py script in the question_answering directory demonstrates setting up a retrieval pipeline with langchain and using a language model for question-answering.
+The model_pipeline_answer.py script in the  directory demonstrates setting up a retrieval pipeline with langchain and using a language model for question-answering.